-- Main Street Kansas program offers resources and tools to breathe new life into historic commercial districts. - USDA's Downtown Revitalization webpage includes case studies and a list of funding resources. - What businesses would work in a small town?
-Filling empty buildings, an article on the webpage of Small Biz Survival: The Small Town and Rural Business Resource. - Creative Uses for Downtown Buildings in Small Towns, a 2017 study from Wisconsin that offers 23 examples of creative uses that brought activity back to small town downtowns. - 50 Best Small Town Downtowns in America is a 2015 article in Best Choice Reviews. - Season 1/Episode 8 of HGTV's Home Town Takeover highlights the logic behind selecting renovation projects to revitalize the whole community.
+- From 1985 to 2012, Main Street Kansas programs operated successfully in 25 Kansas communities, helping to revitalize and preserve downtown districts.
+The Kansas program was reestablished in 2020, and once again offers resources and tools to breathe new life into historic commercial districts.. - USDA's Downtown Revitalization webpage includes case studies and a list of funding resources. - What businesses would work in a small town?
+Filling empty buildings, an article on the webpage of Small Biz Survival: The Small Town and Rural Business Resource. - Creative Uses for Downtown Buildings in Small Towns, a 2017 study from Wisconsin that offers 23 examples of creative uses that brought activity back to small town downtowns. - 50 Best Small Town Downtowns in America is a 2015 article in Best Choice Reviews. - HGTV's Home Town Takeover, available for viewing online, is an 8-episode television series featuring 12 renovations designed to revitalize the small town of Wetumpka, Alabama.
+Episode 8 is a retrospective highlighting the logic behind selecting renovation projects that will have the biggest impact on the whole community.